sp00ks-git/sp00ks-git.github.io/_posts/2021-08-04-HAT-Features.md

 (2) Input Hash Dump & filter out usernames
 ------------------------------------------
-This menu is useful during in AD audit / engagement where you have machine accounts, accounts with a ($) as well as user accounts.
+This menu is useful during AD audits / engagements where you have machine accounts, accounts with a ($) as well as user accounts.
 Usually you dont want to attempt to crack machine accounts as they are by design long and complex.
-This menu will filter out all the machine accounts for you.
-A file will be created with a suffix of '_users' denoting this is users only.
+This menu will filter out all the machine accounts for you and only try to crack user accounts.
+A crack file will be created with a suffix of '_users' denoting this is users only.

 (3) Input Wireless - Capture From File
 --------------------------------------